SebasAG/fortran-neural-network/README.md

 First attempt at programming a neural network with Fortran (GFortran).

 The purpose of this project is to:
-* Learn how to use git and github (since this is my first project)
+* learn how to use git and github (since this is my first project),
-* Learn to code in Fortran
+* learn to code in Fortran, and
-* Learn about programming neural networks
+* learn about programming neural networks.

 Sources/tutorials I'm currently following are:
 * [This book](https://www.amazon.com/Explained-Numerical-Mathematics-Scientific-Computation/dp/0199601429) on Fortran.